chef/chef-web-docs/chef_master/source/install_chef_automate.rst

        - vCPU
        - RAM
        - Free disk space (in /var)
-     * - Chef Automate Server
+     * - Chef Automate server
        - 4
        - 16GB\*
        - 80GB
-     * - Chef Server (must be v12).
+     * - Chef server (must be v12).
 See additional information in note, below.
        - 4
        - 8GB
        - 80GB
-     * - Build Nodes (Optional, but required if you use workflow)
+     * - Build nodes/Runners (Optional, but required if you use workflow)
        - 2
        - 4GB
        - 60GB